About Lynn's Consignments in Ventura, CA

 While selling Beanie Babies both in the store and on eBay, my brother and I had an idea to write a book about collecting them.
 The first book would be “The BOOK of Beanie Babies” which was a loose leafed notebook to keep track of your collection.
 It was an instant hit!
 Our book was named the top selling book in the category “Pop Culture” for 1998 by Amazon.
 What an honor!
 It also led to my brother and I writing a Beanie Book for Scholastic that sold over 150,000 copies.

-I also began writing an ezine in 2005 that now goes out to about 20,000 loyal readers who I share tips and tricks with regarding eBay selling.
-I also write about my kids and my CRAZY life!
-Many of my readers come up to me at eBay events and say how they feel like they know me, my kids and my family.
+I also began writing an ezine in 2005 that went out to about 20,000 loyal readers where I shared tips and tricks about selling on eBay.
+I also wrote about my kids and my CRAZY life!
+Many of my readers would come up to me at eBay events and say how they feel like they know me, my kids and my family.
 It is a joy to hear.

 Raising Houston and Indy in Palm Desert was the right decision and once they were both away at college, I decided that it was time for me to return to my one true passion, that of owning a brick & mortar.

 I was planning to re-open that store in Bellingham, WA as a Cheryl Leaf Antiques & Gifts version 2.0 and had been negotiating for retail space for most of 2017.
 I had finally found the perfect spot and we were close to closing the deal.
-The main reason for my moving back to Bellingham was in order to be closer to my dad, my stepmom, my mom and my nephews (8 and 10).
+The main reason for my moving back to Bellingham was in order to be closer to my dad, my stepmom, my mom and my nephews (who were 8 and 10 at that time).

 However, on March 16th, 2017, I got a phone call from my dad that completely changed my life.
-The night before, he had been diagnosed with pancreatic cancer while in the hospital for side pain.
+He had been diagnosed with pancreatic cancer while in the hospital for side pain.
 My dad was my biggest cheerleader and always supported my business endeavors, all the while being extremely proud of me and the two kids I raised as a single mom.
 How could he also have this terrible disease that took my little sister’s life at 42?

 The next few weeks were crazy with plane flights back and forth from Palm Springs to Bellingham, WA.
 No treatment could be offered and he passed away on May 5, 2017, just 7 weeks after the diagnosis.
-I am still in a state of shock and immense grief, but I believe he is guiding me to open my store in Ventura to be closer to my kids.
+I was devastated, but I believe he guided me to open my store in Ventura to be closer to my kids.
 Also, when he passed away, my nephew’s dad, decided to move them out of Bellingham and down to Everett, Washington so that he could be closer to his work at Boeing.
 All my reasons for moving back to Bellingham were disappearing.

 My mom flew down from Bellingham in August of 2017 to help me move my daughter Indiana into her dorm at Pepperdine.
 We were talking to some employees on campus and one said that he lived in Oxnard and the other said that she lived in Ventura and that they commuted each day.
 Hmmmm, maybe Oxnard and Ventura were worth checking out?
 I could be closer to my kids because once they both left, I really missed them!
 Who knew that could happen?